patrickstoyer/CS_0764_DBMS/README.md

 5) Duplicate Removal
 - Given the fact that data is randomly generated with each record of size N bytes containing N chars, each with 62 possible values ([A-Za-z0-9]), the number of possible records is very large (62 ^ N) and the probability of any duplicates, even with the 20 byte records and a large number of records is relatively low
 - As such, most of my testing was done with small records/keys of size 2-3 bytes, and I was unable to do much testing with larger records.
 The behavior with these very small records was somewhat variable - usually values were removed correctly, but sometimes they were not, and I was unable to reproduce issues consistently enough to resolve them.
+It's possible this was some kind of general issue from having such small keys since I couldn't determine any reason the logic I was using would be in correct.

 6) "SSD" and "HDD" files
 - For the SSD/HDD spilling files, I wasn't entirely sure how we were intended to emulate these -- I just did so logically, i.e. in the way I treated them, but both were ultimately just regular files on my machine.